junxit/us-congress-bills-117/metadata.md

 - 2022-06-08 — Motion to reconsider laid on the table Agreed to without objection.
 - 2022-06-08 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 384 - 37 (Roll no. 253). (text: 06/07/2022 CR H5262-5289)
 - 2022-06-08 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 384 - 37 (Roll no. 253).(text: 06/07/2022 CR H5262-5289)
+- 2022-06-09 — Received in the Senate.
+Read twice.
+Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 399.